Alaska Northern Lights photo via Pixabay

 Meet the Lovely Animals of Anan Wildlife Observatory

 The Anan Wildlife Observatory is widely known as an extraordinary bear viewing facility.
-Located about 30 miles southeast of Wrangell, this popular tourist destination attracts all kinds of visitors to meet lovely animals and enjoy breathtaking sceneries.
+Located about 30 miles southeast of Wrangell, this popular tourist destination attracts all kinds of visitors to meet lovely animals and enjoy breathtaking scenery.
 The sanctuary’s top attraction is the Anan Bears Tour, which gives visitors a chance to meet Alaska’s friendly black and brown bears.

 Experience Ultimate Nostalgia on the Alaska Highway

-One of the best things about road trips is the breathtakingly beautiful sceneries along the way.
-Seeing the seemingly endless country roads leading to the feet of majestic snow-coated mountains is definitely one of the fantastic and addictive feelings travelers could ever ask for.
+One of the best things about road trips is the breathtakingly beautiful scenery along the way.
+Seeing the seemingly endless country roads leading to the feet of majestic snow-coated mountains is definitely one of the most fantastic and addictive feelings travelers could ever ask for.
 Well, all of those things and more are waiting for you here at the famous Alaska Highway.

 Be sure to prepare your best poses because it’s not every day that you’ll get a chance to enjoy one of nature’s most spectacular creations!